-When the Adviser and/or Sub-Adviser believes that changes in market, economic, political or other conditions warrant, the Fund may invest without limit in cash, cash equivalents or other fixed-income securities for temporary defensive purposes that may be inconsistent with the Fund's principal investment strategies.
-If the Adviser and/or Sub-Adviser incorrectly predicts the effects of these changes, such defensive investments may adversely affect the Fund's performance and the Fund may not achieve its investment objective.
+When the Adviser believes that changes in market, economic, political or other conditions warrant, the Fund may invest without limit in cash, cash equivalents or other fixed-income securities for temporary defensive purposes that may be inconsistent with the Fund's principal investment strategies.
+If the Adviser incorrectly predicts the effects of these changes, such defensive investments may adversely affect the Fund's performance and the Fund may not achieve its investment objective.